Top 10 Barbecue and Grilling Tips

 Whether you prefer to throw red meat or fish onto the barbie, here's a collection of useful tips from cookbook author John McLemore for keeping your ribs moist, your salmon juicy and your flank steak tender.
+His twenty BBQ tips are culled from his book, DADGUM, That's Good!
+Kickbutt Recipes for Smoking, Grilling, Frying, Boiling and Steaming.

 1. Coat grill rack with non-stick spray or vegetable oil before preheating to prevent food from sticking.